SUNET/cnaas-nms/docs/reporef/index.rst

   firmware instead of the default 64-bit firmware when using "detect_arch-" keyword in the filename parameter to /firmware/upgrade API endpoint.
 If not specified use list of models provided by NMS.
   If set to empty list always use 64-bit firmware.
+- upgrade_post_waittime: Optional dictionary of {<string>, <waittime>} to specify a how long to wait after upgrade before testing if the upgrade was successful, waittime is specified in seconds.
+  String can be a model number, a platform or "default".
+If matching model is found, that wait time will be used, otherwise if matching platform is found that wait time will be used, otherwise default wait time will be used.

 Example of base_system.yml: